-At the midpoint of the defined area, a test piece (represented by the darker circle in Figure 8 on page 14) with the specified system resolution does not cause a blocked condition due to an optical short circuit.
+At the midpoint of the defined area, a test piece (represented by the darker circle) with the specified system resolution does not cause a blocked condition due to an optical short circuit.
 Green Zone indicator lights are On and the OSSDs are On.
 Increasing the size of the test piece to block additional beams causes a blocked condition.
 The size of the test piece required to do this determines the actual resolution.
-Use the table below to calculate Dpf or Factor "C" when a shiny surface causes an optical short circuit.
+Use the table below to calculate Dpf or Factor C when a shiny surface causes an optical short circuit.